rangsi-bangunindo/iot-sensor-kafka-to-postgres-pipeline/README.md

-# IoT Sensor Kafka to PostgreSQL Pipeline
+# IoT Sensor: Kafka to PostgreSQL Pipeline

 A Python-based data pipeline that simulates IoT sensor data, streams it through Apache Kafka, and stores enriched readings in a PostgreSQL database.
-Designed for local development on Windows and supports modular development for future containerization.
+Designed for local development and modular integration.

+---

 ## Features